carbon-language/carbon-lang/mlir/docs/PassManagement.md

   /// ensure that the options are initialized properly.
   MyPass() = default;
   MyPass(const MyPass& pass) {}
+  StringRef getArgument() const final {
+    // This is the argument used to refer to the pass in
+    // the textual format (on the commandline for example). return "argument";
+  }
+  StringRef getDescription() const final {
+    // This is a brief description of the pass. return  "description";
+  }
   /// Define the statistic to track during the execution of MyPass.
   Statistic exampleStat{this, "exampleStat", "An example statistic"};